Mansfield PA and Richmond Township in Tioga County PA |

 Sophomore

-to school, rested and ready to enter the work of the year.
-Our work this
+school, rested and ready to enter the work of the year.
+Our work this year has

-year has been heavier than usual, but each one has recognized his opportunities
+been heavier than usual, but each one has recognized his opportunities and has

-and has shown a desire to make the most of them.
-This spirit has been shown,
+shown a desire to make the most of them.
+This spirit has been shown, not only in

-not only in the regular studies, but also in every good movement started
+the regular studies, but also in every good movement started in the school.

 During the fall our class in agriculture, under the direction of Prof. Rockwell, made trips to nearby farms for the purpose of observing conditions and procuring soil for study during the winter.
 These class tramps not only added interest to the subject of agriculture, but also tended to strengthen the school with school spirit because of the change from the regular class-room work.